unixbhaskar/slpkg/README.rst

 	$ slpkg -c flashplayer-plugin
-	Searching for `flashplayer-plugin` from www.slackbuilds.org > Please wait ...
+	Searching `flashplayer-plugin` from slackbuilds.org ...

 	New version is available !!!
 	+==================================================